PrototypeML/PrototypeML/docs/models.md

 #### Instance name

 The instance name is the name of this particular instance of the block or mutator.
-Instance names within a block must be unique for that type of block or mutator.
-For example, if a block contains two copies of a block or mutator named "Conv", then by default, both instances in the graph will have the name "Conv"; at least one of them should be renamed, e.g. "Conv1".
+Instance names within a block must be unique across all components in the block, regardless of whether they are themselves blocks or mutators.
+For example, if a block contains two copies of a block or mutator named "Conv", then by default, both instances in the graph will initially have instance name "Conv"; at least one of them should be renamed, e.g. "Conv1".

 #### Instance repeats